GcMAF

 squamous cell carcinoma cell line).
 Serum

-[alpha]-N-acetylgalactosaminidase activity increased as tumor size
+[alpha]-N-acetylgalactosaminidase activity increased as tumor

-been using plasma [alpha]-N-acetylgalactosaminidase activity as a
+have been using plasma [alpha]-N-acetylgalactosaminidase

 [0032] Radiation therapy of human cancer decreased plasma